 MaineGeneral Medical Center's Medical Records Department staff can help you get copies of your medical records.
 We can answer your questions and get you the information you need when you need it.

 Location and Hours

-We are here for you weekdays from 8 a.m. to 4:15 p.m., at the Hathaway Creative Center, 3rd Floor, 10 Water Street, Waterville.
+We are available weekdays from 8 a.m. to 4:15 p.m., at the Hathaway Creative Center, 3rd Floor, 10 Water Street, Waterville.

 Our office is closed on weekends and holidays.
 Requests for urgent medical records information go through our main location at Hathaway.

-You can request a copy of your medical records:
+You can request a copy of your medical records by:

-- By calling our offices and asking that we mail you an Authorization to Release Healthcare Information form;
+- Calling our offices and asking that we mail you an Authorization to Release Healthcare Information form;

-- By printing the Authorization to Release Healthcare Information form and faxing it to (207) 626-1175 or mailing it to MGMC Medical Records Department, 10 Water Street, Waterville, ME 04901; or
+- Printing the Authorization to Release Healthcare Information form and faxing it to (207) 626-1175 or mailing it to MGMC Medical Records Department, 10 Water Street Suite 303, Waterville, ME 04901; or

 We require a minimum of 48 business hours advance notice to prepare records.